yaninyzwitty/hyperpb-go/README.md

 ## Usage

-The core conceit of `fastpb` is that you must pre-compile a parser using `fastpb.Compile` at runtime, much like regular expressions require that you use `regexp.Compile` them.
-Doing this allows `fastpb` to run optimization passes on your message, and delaying it to runtime allows us to continuously improve layout optimizations, withing making any source-breaking changes.
+The core conceit of `hyperpb` is that you must pre-compile a parser using `hyperpb.Compile` at runtime, much like regular expressions require that you use `regexp.Compile` them.
+Doing this allows `hyperpb` to run optimization passes on your message, and delaying it to runtime allows us to continuously improve layout optimizations, withing making any source-breaking changes.